 Neighborhood Organization Grant Program

-On Sept.
-30, 2025, the City Council reformed how the City distributes funding to neighborhood organizations and established a new Neighborhood Organization Grant Program.
-The Council created a new, opt-in program with specific guidelines governing allowable uses of City funds, designed to ensure funding is used for community-building events while promoting transparency and accountability.
+On September 30, 2025, the City Council reformed how the City distributes funding to neighborhood organizations and established a new Neighborhood Organization Grant Program.
+The Council created a new, opt-in program with specific guidelines governing allowable uses of City funds, designed to ensure funding is promoting transparency and accountability and that public funds not be used to take positions on political candidates.

 A total of $49,000 is budgeted for the FY 2025-26.
-Individual grant award amounts will be determined by the City Manager’s Office based on the number of households represented within each participating organization’s boundaries.
+Individual grant award amounts are determined based on the number of households represented within each participating organization’s boundaries, as outlined in the chart below.

-Grant funds are intended to support community-building events and activities and may only be used for pre-approved expenditures consistent with the goals and requirements of the Neighborhood Organization Grant Program.
+Grant funds are intended to support various community-building events and activities consistent with the goals and requirements of the Neighborhood Organization Grant Program.

 Applications for the fiscal year 2025-2026 Grant Program are available below: